-“We love the ability to get expert feedback or a second opinion quickly on a patient by sending a secure image through Vocera secure texting,” explained Polach.
+“We love the ability to get expert feedback or a second opinion quickly on a patient by sending a secure image through the Vocera app,” explained Polach.
 “I also particularly like the ability to search for messages – the interface makes it simple to find information.”

 Strong Partnership and an Adaptable Platform for Unified Communication

-“I attribute a lot of our success in rolling out Vocera secure texting to the innovative workflows that David Higginson and Michael Biegen have provided to us,” said Nursing Director Polach.
+“I attribute a lot of our success in rolling out the Vocera application to the innovative workflows that David Higginson and Michael Biegen have provided to us,” said Polach.